keeshii/overte-scripts/README.md

 ## Unit tests

-To run unit tests, nodejs dependencies must be installed.
+To run unit tests and lint, nodejs dependencies must be installed.

 ```
 npm install